 The church of the Assumption was founded in the years 1326-1364 by princess Zofia, wife of Barnim IV.
 Initially Knights Hospitaller patronized it.
 In the first half of the fifteenth century it was enlarged by a northern chapel and a rows of chapels by the tower.
 Temple equipping continued until the second half of the 15th century.
 Since the 16th century the church was a Protestant temple and returned to Catholics after the Second World War.
+At the end of the 19th century, the building was restored in the neo-gothic form, unfortunately many architectural details were replaced at that time (windows tracery and windows reveal).
 After the Soviet troops entered Sławno in 1945, the church was destroyed.
 The interior of the nave and tower was then burned down, and the vault over the presbytery collapsed.
 The Franciscan Order, which took care of the temple, began its rebuilding, which lasted until the end of the 1950s.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012